shriv/jekyll-now/_posts/2019-02-19-Impact-of-hills-on-walking-to-playgrounds-in-Wellington.md

 The graphs show that Wellington is largely flat around the coastline but is surrounded by hills.
 Larger suburbs like Karori and Johnsonville have been built on elevated plateaus.

 ### Dealing with MultiDiGraph
-_osmnx_ generates enriches street network with elevation and gradients using Networkx's _Multidigraph_ structure.
-That is, the edge _(u,v)_ is also present as _(v,u)_ with the _opposite_ gradient.
-This is why the average elevation profile is 0!
+_Osmnx_ enriches the street network with elevation and gradients using Networkx's _Multidigraph_ structure.
+In this structure, the edge _(u,v)_ is also present as _(v,u)_ with the _opposite_ gradient.
+The duplication is why the average elevation profile is 0 and symmetric!

 ![png](../images/2019-02-19-Impact-of-hills-on-walking-to-playgrounds-in-Wellington/output_27_0.png)

-Since accessibility analysis doesn't prescribe a starting point so we have to take both to _and_ from journeys for the complete impact of hills.
-To do this correctly, we need to (1) split the components of the graph, (2) calculate accessibility for each component and, (3) sum the components as _total travel time_.
+Since accessibility analysis doesn't prescribe a starting point, we have to take both _to_ and _from_ journeys to fully quantify the impact of hills on travel time.
+To do this, we need to (1) split the components of the graph, (2) calculate accessibility for each component and, (3) sum the components as _total travel time_.

 The street network can be easily split to only give unique _(u,v)_ in one graph and the inverse, _(v,u)_, in another.
 Accessibility analysis is performed for _each_ network and the values summed together to give the _total accessibility_.